News

 This means if you’re experiencing emotional wellbeing or mental health concerns, you can get expert advice, assessment, and care quickly, right here with your Primary Care Team.

-She provides one-to-one consultations, either by telephone or face-to-face.
+They provide one-to-one consultations, either by telephone or face-to-face.

 To book an appointment or get more information, please speak to our Reception Team.